mecampbellsoup/mecampbellsoup.github.io/source/_posts/2013-10-22-the-http-steakhouse.markdown

 ---
 layout: post
-title: "the HTTPrime steakhouse: breaking down the request-response cycle using lots of metaphors"
+title: "HTTPrime: what can we learn about http request-response from a steakhouse?"
 date: 2013-10-22 23:34
 comments: true
 categories: ["ruby", "http", "web requests", "mvc", "web app"]